 |$120,000 for 15%||$120,000 for 33.3%||Mark Cuban and Kevin O’Leary|

 These life jackets for humans are as comfortable as they are practical.
 Added comfort in your swimming life jacket for breathability, and flexibility is allowed by the segmented foam panels.
 The user is kept cool during hot days on the water by the panelized design that ventilates air and the panels flex.
 The user can have a full range of upper body motion from a form-fitting design along with deep armholes.

 This inflatable life jacket has clips on either side so you can clip connect your Beverage Bobber floating can cooler and allow for hands-free floating.

-The multi-functional technology is in the multi-directional dual sliding zipper that allows the zipper to close in one direction like a typical life vest, but also a second slider closing in the opposite direction to be used when wearing it as an upside-down life vest.
-This swim life jacket is the first multifunctional Coast Guard-approved.
+The multi-functional technology is in the multi-directional dual sliding zipper that allows the zipper to close in one direction like a typical life vest.
+When wearing it as an upside-down life vest can be used as a second slider closing in the opposite direction.
+The first multifunctional swim life jacket is Coast Guard-approved.

 |$100,000 for 12.5%||$150,000 for 25%||Mark Cuban|

 Entrepreneurs: Steven Mazur and Eric Huang

 Ash & Anvil is an apparel company from Detroit, MI, that specializes in making clothes for “smaller” men.
 The “Ash” in the name refers to Detroit’s city moto while “Anvil” refers to the city’s manufacturing history.